 The DJI Mavic Pro Platinum Fly More Combo Pack increases airtime.
 It includes the Mavic Pro Platinum and all the accessories that normally ship with it, plus: 2 extra batteries, three extra propeller pairs, charging hub, car charger and shoulder bag.
 The bag holds everything you need for a remote shoot, including four batteries — one in the drone, and three in the bag.

 DJI Goggles provide a fully immersive flight experience with 1080p viewing.
 They synch wirelessly with Mavic Pro Platinum.
 Command your Mavic Pro Platinum right from the touchpad on the goggles.

 An FPVLR antenna upgrade gives your Mavic Pro Platinum extended range.
-Drone Nerds recommends affordable professional installation by its qualified technicians, who will test your remote controller after installing the antenna upgrade.
+Commercial Drones recommends affordable professional installation by its qualified technicians, who will test your remote controller after installing the antenna upgrade.
 Schedule installation online or by calling 786-708-7807.

 If you plan remote shoots, you need spare batteries.
 With extra batteries, you’ll never spend time waiting to recharge.
 Improve your charging versatility with a charging hub, which replenishes up to four batteries at a time, and a car charger, which lets you recharge a battery while driving or at your base.

 The Go Professional Mavic Pro Hard Case uses custom-cut foam to hold not only your platinum drone, but also five spare batteries, a charging hub, charger, remote controller, props and lens filters.
 This alligator case resists spills and dust.

 A new and enhanced endurance, coupled with quieter flight makes the Mavic Pro Platinum DJI's best portable drone yet.

 What’s the return period if I’m not satisfied?
 7 days.